Seif-Sallam/TomasolosAlgorithm/README.md

     git clone --recursive <repo Link>
     cd TomasolosAlgorithm
     make
+    ./Proj.out

+NOTE: The output file is named: _Proj.out_.
 Then wait until it ends compiling the project and the required dependances.

 ---